yemisi-cybernate1/Detection-and-Response-Lab/README.md

 # Detection and Response Lab
 ## Objective
+---
 Completed a hands-on Detection and Response lab focused on identifying, analyzing, and responding to cybersecurity threats in a simulated enterprise environment.
-The lab involved monitoring logs, investigating alerts, and performing threat hunting activities using industry-standard security tools.

-I practiced detecting suspicious behavior across endpoints and networks, analyzing security events, and applying incident response procedures including containment, eradication, and recovery.
+The lab involved monitoring logs, investigating alerts, and performing threat hunting activities using industry-standard security tools.I practiced detecting suspicious behavior across endpoints and networks, analyzing security events, and applying incident response procedures including containment, eradication, and recovery.

 ---

 ## Key Skills
 - Security log analysis and threat detection
 - Threat hunting using SIEM and log data